vuestorefront/vue-storefront/packages/core/docs/guide/composables.md

 return { products, search, loading };
 ```

-However, the example above won't work without `onSSR` helper.
-Let's take a look at it
+However, the example above won't work without the `onSSR` helper.
+Let's take a look at it.

 ### Using `onSSR` for server-side rendering